To some, air conditioners are an absolute necessity today, yet very few people know how to fix overcharged AC.

 Adding too much coolant to a car AC will not make it cooler.
 The result is an AC that blows no air, little air, and or hot air.

-Coolants are a hazardous chemical and should be handled by a professional and with extreme caution.
+Coolants are hazardous chemicals and should be handled by a professional and with extreme caution.
 They are the reason why trying to fix an overcharged AC is so tricky.

 It is necessary to remove excess coolant to discharge the AC, and the process cannot be done at home.